microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 f(true, 0);  // returns '100'
 ```

 The act of introducing a new name in a more nested scope is called *shadowing*.
-It is a bit of a double-edged sword in that it can introduce certain bugs on its own in the event of accidental shadowing, while also preventing certain bugs.
+TypeScript's ability to support shadowing is a bit of a double-edged sword.
+In some cases, it can prevent certain bugs.
 For instance, imagine we had written our earlier `sumMatrix` function using `let` variables.

 ```ts
 function sumMatrix(matrix: number[][]) {